astronomer/docs/software/customize-image.md

   If you use the default distribution of an Astronomer Certified image, make sure to remove the `-onbuild` part of the image.
 The Astronomer Certified distribution that does not specify `-onbuild` is built to be customizable and does not include default build logic.
 For more information, see [Distributions](ac-support-policy.md#distribution).

-  Similarly, if you use a Runtime image, ensure that the distribution you're using is the `-base` image.
+  Similarly, if you use an Astro Runtime image, ensure that the distribution you're using is the `-base` image.

   :::